behnamrhp/mapr/README.md

 **architecture**:

-            this front app used mvc architecture to devope and flowchart and architecture design exist in this repo
+            this front app used mvc architecture to develope and flowchart and architecture design exist in this repo

 **design**: